Which Of The Following Is An Example Of Legitimation

 Which of the Following is an Example of Legitimation

 Legitimation refers to the process by which power, authority, or social institutions become accepted as valid and proper by those subject to them.
-This concept is fundamental to understanding how societies maintain order and stability without relying solely on coercion.
-Because of that, when people accept rules and authorities as legitimate, they are more likely to comply voluntarily, reducing the need for constant enforcement mechanisms.
+Practically speaking, this concept is fundamental to understanding how societies maintain order and stability without relying solely on coercion.
+When people accept rules and authorities as legitimate, they are more likely to comply voluntarily, reducing the need for constant enforcement mechanisms.
 Legitimation can occur through various means and manifests differently across cultures, historical periods, and social contexts.

 Understanding Legitimation in Social Theory